exercism/python/exercises/practice/sublist/.approaches/introduction.md

 Read more on the [detail of this approach][approach-list-manipulation].

 ## Approach: using strings
-Another clever approach is to convert the lists to strings and then use the `in` operator to check for sub-sequences.
+Another seemingly clever approach is to convert the lists to strings and then use the `in` operator to check for sub-sequences.
-Note that this approach is not as performant as the previous one.
+**However, this does not work.**
 ```python
 SUBLIST = 1
 SUPERLIST = 2